How to integrate search, email and text for better recruiting

 Make your recruiting tech work for you (and not the other way around).

-But as most TA professionals know, managing so many digital moving parts efficiently – email, search, text, and social, for starters – can be overwhelming.
+As most TA professionals know, managing many digital moving parts efficiently – email, search, text, and social, for starters – can be overwhelming.

 In order to maximize your tech stack and processes, it’s all about integration – figuring out which tools work best with which candidates and at which time.
 And, making sure that your candidates know that there is a human recruiter behind it all.

 Here are some best practices to help you integrate the digital and human sides of your recruiting campaigns and be more efficient:

 When you’re trying to integrate all of your tools, it might be helpful to know that you don’t have to use all of the tools for all of your roles.

 “If I’m recruiting blue collar maintenance technicians, they might not have active LinkedIn profiles,” says Ashley Inman, special expertise panel member with SHRM, “so I might try to get to those candidates via text message.”

 This is where creating candidate “personas” can help.

 For example, there are generational differences that can help dictate the best ways to connect with particular candidates, says Eric Dickerson, managing director, senior practice leader, Kaye/Bassman International Corp, a recruiting and executive search firm.